counterfactual/monorepo/00-introduction.md

 Through a challenge-response mechanism, on-chain contracts implement methods for participants to ensure that the latest signed valid state update that pertains to their commitment can be submitted to the blockchain, guaranteeing correct resolution of the state for all users adhering to the protocol.

-Counterfactual uses a generic system of Ethereum smart contracts to support artbitrary conditional transactions of blockchain state owned by a multisignature wallet.
-For a full explaination of the contracts layer, please read the [contracts](./01-contracts.md) subsection.
+Counterfactual uses a generic system of Ethereum smart contracts to support arbitrary conditional transactions of blockchain state owned by a multisignature wallet.
+For a full explanation of the contracts layer, please read the [contracts](./01-contracts.md) subsection.

 ## Framework Design Goals

-Counterfactual has been designed to satisfy the following criteria:
+The Counterfactual framework is still a work in progress.
+Its current design (and future roadmap) are driven primarily by the following criteria:

 ### Minimized on-chain footprint